-CLV is the average revenue you can expect to generate from a customer over their lifetime with you.
-A guideline for SaaS businesses to stay profitable is to ensure CLV is more than 3x the customer acquisition cost.
+CLTV is the average revenue you can expect to generate from a customer over their lifetime with you.
+A guideline for SaaS businesses to stay profitable is to ensure CLTV is more than 3x the customer acquisition cost.

 5. Customer acquisition cost (CAC)

 CAC tells you how much money you spend in obtaining new customers.
 Understanding CAC is vital to understand how cash efficient your subscription business is.

 6. Churn rate